MalikaIhle/RROxSurvey/README.md

 - ShortReport.R -> create combines figures for a landscape draft report made in Gdoc: https://docs.google.com/document/d/1dc3E3oU9evBrBYhIxMUqiEsvxx_bkc_y/edit
 - Report.html -> version that compiled before changing Function-and-Parameters.R for circular plot to take more arguments depending on the question.
 - LongReport.html -> version that compiled after changing Function-and-Parameters.R (commenting out the argument question to the circular plot)
-- For the actually shared executive sumamry report  https://docs.google.com/document/d/1mxloQSeqGx9fWX_SvNp-t2cISb5OOJWMaPb5ZGy7irs/edit, the figures were created by running the circular plot function 'by hand' (to personalise layout) and saved through the RStudio preview.
+- For the actually shared executive summary report  https://docs.google.com/document/d/1mxloQSeqGx9fWX_SvNp-t2cISb5OOJWMaPb5ZGy7irs/edit, the figures were created by running the circular plot function 'by hand' (to personalise layout) and saved through the RStudio preview.

 - LongReport.Rmd
 current version of the report.